 I am happy to say this was never repeated during the cruise and it was just an isolated incident but it did give me some cause for concern at the time.

-The muster was better organised in as much as they actually logged us in this time as there was no head count or check list back in 2012.
+The muster was much better organised this time and I was pleased to see they actually logged us in this time as back in 2012 there was no head count or check list.
 For the muster everyone had to collect their life jacket from the cabin and carry it down to their station.
 Our station became very busy with many having to stand; I dread to think how this would work in the event of a real emergency.
-There were a number of passengers that didn’t bother turning up so were asked to attend another muster later that day.
+Surprisingly there were a number of passengers that didn’t bother turning up, the downside for them was that they were asked to attend another muster later that day.
 It took quite a while for everyone to disperse so we took the opportunity to have a look at the theatre which on Splendida is big and holds 1604 people and is very impressive.

-The experience picked up again after the muster, pre dinner drinks in the Purple Jazz Lounge with all the other bloggers and their guests along with all the cruise.co.uk staff.
+After the muster we enjoyed pre dinner drinks in the Purple Jazz Lounge with all the other bloggers and their guests along with all the cruise.co.uk staff.
 Drinks were plentiful and very well received especially the Vodka Martinis which I took a particular shine to.

 First night we ate in the Tex Mex restaurant and this wasn’t at all what I had been anticipating.
 We were advised to make the Maître D aware of Nicole’s dietary requirements and she was initially shown the same menu.
 After questioning this, another menu was produced which was gluten free.
 The downside was it wasn’t Mexican in the slightest.
 So while we all ate tacos, chilli’s and fajitas which were very tasty, Nicole had Tomato and Mozzarella to start, then a tomato pasta followed by Veal and potatoes (no vegetables) and then a polenta cake to finish which was very dry.
 The waiter was very attentive and noticed she wasn’t eating the polenta cake so after removing it he proceeded to replace it with a huge helping of gluten free ice cream.
 A very nice gluten free meal but not really a ‘Tex Mex’ experience!!